 The Security Standard for Add-on Marketplaces (SSAM) applies to DSPs with cloud based applications that feature an API powered third party ecosystem.
 This means DSPs may have to revise their processes and controls to reflect these standards.

 NOTE: These standards do not apply to DSPs who do not host an API powered third party ecosystem.

 How does this impact add-on developers?

 If you have developed an app that integrates via API with a DSP ecosystem (eg. Xero, Intuit or MYOB etc.), then you will be required to complete a security questionnaire by that DSP as part of the certification process.

-The security requirements specified in the SSAM were modelled closely on Intuit's QBO App Store guidelines.
-If your app is currently certified by Intuit, then you will probably already meet the SSAM requirements.
+The security requirements specified in the SSAM were modelled closely on established industry guidelines.
+If an add-on is currently certified by multiple DSPs then it will probably meet the SSAM requirements already.

 What do add-on developers need to do?